A Career as a Franchise Broker Offers Lucrative and Fulfilling Work

-You don’t have to go back to school or rework your resume to become a Franchise Broker, but you do need the right skill set and affiliation.
-Folks who are good listeners, communicators and have business acumen are well suited for the role.
+You don’t have to go back to school or rework your resume to become a Franchise Broker, but you need the right skill set and affiliation.
+Folks who are good listeners, and communicators, and have business acumen are well-suited for the role.
 The gold standard in the industry is to complete a training program and align with a reputable broker network.
-For example, the International Franchise Professionals Group (IFPG) offers a specific CFC designation, which is attained by going through a training program.
+For example, the International Franchise Professionals Group (IFPG) offers a specific CFC designation, which is attained through a training program.
 Upon completion, you are set up with a turnkey business and a playbook for success, which includes continuing education and the distinction of being a Certified Franchise Consultant.
 Here’s what you should know:

-It’s immersive: Similar to a language immersion program, a good Franchise Broker training program will help you learn quickly by letting you dive in head first.
-A good program will include hands-on experiences such as opportunities to network at industry events and participate in franchisor webinars.
-With better programs, you will learn from a number of franchise professionals, each who share different perspectives and areas of expertise.
+Like a language immersion program, a good Franchise Broker training program will help you learn quickly by letting you dive in head first.
+A good program will include hands-on experiences, such as opportunities to network at industry events and participate in franchisor webinars.
+With better programs, you will learn from several franchise professionals who share different perspectives and areas of expertise.

-You’ll have mentors: There’s no better way to learn the tricks of the trade than from someone who has seen it all.
+There’s no better way to learn the tricks of the trade than from someone who has seen it all.
 Any good Franchise Broker training program will include mentorship from a seasoned Franchise Consultant who will take you under her wing.
-The beauty of franchising, and work as a Franchise Consultant, is that it’s collaborative.
+The beauty of franchising and working as a Franchise Consultant is that it’s collaborative.
 The industry is booming, and Consultants are happy to share their knowledge and best practices with each other.

-There’s ongoing support: Good broker networks continue supporting their Consultants long after training ends.
-Look for a broker network with a dedicated support staff that is affiliated with seasoned Franchise Consultants and industry experts.
+Good broker networks continue supporting their Consultants long after training ends.
+Look for a broker network with a dedicated support staff affiliated with seasoned Franchise Consultants and industry experts.